Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Results and Analysis

 \subsection{Quality of Adversarial Examples}

 We selected adversarial examples whose original text $\x$ was successfully attacked by all search algorithms for quality evaluation.
-We see that beam search algorithms consistently perturb the fewest words.
-Furthermore, we see that a lower number of words perturbed generally corresponds with higher average USE similarity between $\x$ and $\x_{adv}$ and a smaller increase in perplexity.
+Full results of quality evaluation are shown in Table \ref{table:search-autoevaluation} in the appendix.
+We can see that beam search algorithms consistently perturb the lowest percentage of words.
+Furthermore, we see that a fewer number of words perturbed generally corresponds with higher average USE similarity between $\x$ and $\x_{adv}$ and a smaller increase in perplexity.
 This indicates that the beam search algorithms generate higher-quality adversarial examples than other search algorithms.
-Full results of quality evaluation are shown in Table \ref{table:search-autoevaluation} in the appendix.